CenturyLink to extend 1 Gbps FTTH service to Las Vegas

 Residential customers can bundle the 1 Gbps service with Prism TV service for $124.94 per month or with unlimited nationwide calling for $134.95 per month.
 As a standalone service, it will cost $149.95 per month.

-Prior to announcing the FTTH service, CenturyLink already offering the Prism IPTV service in Las Vegas.
+Prior to announcing the FTTH service, CenturyLink had already offered the Prism IPTV service in Las Vegas over its existing fiber to the node (FTTN) network.

 "What we're actively doing is bringing to a pretty good footprint in Las Vegas similar to what we did in Omaha with a 1 Gbps offering bundled with Prism and voice services as well," said Matt Beal, CTO of CenturyLink, in an interview with FierceTelecom.
 "It's a continuation of that exploration of what value does the customer see in it, how do we operate it, and what does the marketplace look like with the evolution of the Internet, consumer services and cloud services as well for our business customers."